Submit Data in the HUBB

 The HUBB Portal

 USAC closely monitors compliance with broadband build-out mandates to ensure that carriers receiving Connect America Fund (CAF) support are expanding high-speed Internet access to close the digital divide in rural America.
 Carriers participating in funds with fixed broadband deployment obligations must build and maintain networks that provide voice service and broadband at required speeds to a set number of locations in eligible areas over a defined timeline, with interim and final milestone deadlines.
 And they must report their progress in meeting their CAF deployment obligations by filing and certifying deployment data annually with the High Cost Universal Broadband (HUBB) portal showing where they are using funding to deliver service.
-This information includes latitude and longitude coordinates, minimum speeds offered and date of deployment for every location where mass-market, high-speed Internet service is available.
+This information includes latitude and longitude coordinates, minimum speeds offered, date of deployment and number of units served for every location where mass-market, high-speed Internet service is available.

 The HUBB conducts automated, real-time validation checks of the deployment data submitted by the carriers.
 The system validates, for instance, that a location’s latitude and longitude coordinates fall within an area eligible for funding and that the location is not a duplicate of one that has already been filed.
 The HUBB also checks to be sure that the date of deployment falls within the timeline of the fund in which the carrier participates and calculates carrier progress toward meeting the fund’s broadband build-out obligations, including interim and final deployment milestones.
 The HUBB will not accept locations that do not pass these automated validation checks and carriers will not receive credit for those deployments.